 If you have read this far, here are a few suggestions that we at Four Oaks have learned, and try our best to employ each day.
 They help!

 1. Each morning stand in place with your hands at your sides.
 Slowly begin to twist your shoulders back and forth.
 Keep your arms loose, and they will sort of flap along with your shoulders.
 After a moment start to VERY slowly raise your arms as your shoulders continue back and forth.
 You will now look like a scarecrow in the wind.
 Keep doing this as your arms raise up.
-Eventually they reach the top, and then start back down until they reach your sides.
+Eventually, they reach the top and then start back down until they reach your sides.
 You have now loosened every muscle in your upper body : Back, shoulders, neck, arms and waist.
 Even your knees and legs loosen up.
-(Learned from Kim Kizzier, Equine Massage Therapy and Beyond.
-Thanks Kim!
+(Learned from Kim Kizzier, Applied Integrative Therapy.
+Thanks, Kim!
 It is an amazing morning ritual… even though it makes me look a bit daffy:-)

 Dear Heath / No Thrush,